Instability of Turing patterns in reaction-diffusion-ODE systems: Results and comments

-Inequality \eqref{as:auto} can be interpreted as an autocatalysis in the dynamics of $u$ at the steady state $(U,V)$.
-Notice that, in this work, the stability of a stationary solution is understood in the Lyapunov sense.
-Moreover, we prove the nonlinear instability of stationary solutions to problem \eqref{eq1}-\eqref{Neumann} and not only their linear instability, {\it i.e.} the instability of zero solution of the corresponding linearized problem, see Section \ref{sec:instab} for more explanations.
+Inequality \eqref{as:auto} can be interpreted as {\it autocatalysis} in the dynamics of $u$ at the steady state $(U,V)$ at some point $\ x_0 \in {\Omega}$.
+Stability of the stationary solution is understood in the Lyapunov sense.
+Moreover, we prove nonlinear instability of the stationary solutions of the problem \eqref{eq1}-\eqref{Neumann} and not only their linear instability, {\it i.e.} the instability of zero solution of the corresponding linearized problem, see Section \ref{sec:instab} for more explanations.

-Each constant solution $(\u,\v)\in \R^2$ of problem \eqref{seq1}-\eqref{sNeumann} is a particular case of regular solutions.
-Thus, Theorem \ref{thm:non-const} provides a simple criterion for the diffusion-driven instability of $(\u,\v)$.
+Each constant solution $(\u,\v)\in \R^2$ of the problem \eqref{seq1}-\eqref{sNeumann} is a particular case of a regular solution.
+Thus, Theorem \ref{thm:non-const} provides a simple criterion for the diffusion-driven instability (DDI) of $(\u,\v)$.